 There was a far higher proportion of respondents aged 30 to 39 (24% of sample) compared to Auckland as a whole (2018 Census), with the proportion of respondents in this age group increasing each survey time since 2016 where this age group comprised 19% of the sample.
-There is a slightly lower proportion of older people; however, it should be noted that the Waterford apartments were not included in the survey sample and residents would not have received the Residents Association email.
+There is a slightly lower proportion of older people; however, it should be noted that while residents in the villas at Waterford on Hobsonville retirement village received a copy of the questionnaire, those living in the new Waterford on Hobsonville apartment block were not included in the survey sample.